YusraTahir13/AML-PROJECT-BASIC/README.md

 **5. Baseline Model (Dummy Classifier)**

-A Dummy Classifier was used as a baseline, predicting the most frequent class without learning from features.
-It achieved 63% accuracy, serving as a reference to ensure the Logistic Regression model performs better than uninformed prediction.
+A **Dummy Classifier** was used as a baseline, predicting the most frequent class without learning from features.
+It achieved **63% accuracy**, serving as a reference to ensure the Logistic Regression model performs better than uninformed prediction.

 **5. Feature Scaling**